pingswept/design-for-fab/content/logistics/projects.md

 * Build a railway car that can be towed around the railway loop while carrying 0-4 passengers.
 It should be able to fit around all the corners and not derail.

+### Track specification ###

+The image below shows the cross section of the track that you must build.
+The red hatched area shows the area where wheels should be able to pass through.
+Do not put anything in the red hatched area.

 ![](/img/cog-railway-spec-04-21-26-0340.png)

 ### You will be given: